rossgrat/wubzduh/README.md

 # TODO
 - Do something intelligent with page and thread errors instead of just crashing
 - Add logger to record visits, use zlogger package
+    - Use lnav to examine logs
-- Use JSON for config files
+- Use JSON for config files, not text and environment variables
 - Postgres is too heavyweight for this application, consider using sqlite or leveldb
 - Add some real styling
+-

 ## Future Ideas
 - Write Playlist module